santitobon9/487DB-Project/README.md

 And recognized because I set a default scope.
 It is limited to modify a file if we are not having permission.
 In order to change it, I went to Virtual Machine section and stop VM instance, Then I opened VM instance details, pressed Edit and change Cloud API access scope --> "Allow full access to all cloud APIs".

+PostgreSQL:
+We ran into several errors while trying to load the data into the postgresql database.
+- First we forgot to create the table before importing the data, which gave an error.
+- The next problem we ran into was when importing the data we found that it was also reading in the header line, which gave us this error:
+ERROR: invalid input syntax for type integer: "unique1" CONTEXT: COPY onektuple, line 1, column unique1: "unique1".
+We fixed this by removing the header line.
+- The next error we got was it was reading each line as a single attribute because there were " " surrounding each row.
+Giving us the following error:
+ERROR: extra data after last expected column CONTEXT: COPY tenktuple, line 1: "unique1,unique2,two,four,ten,twenty,onePercent,tenPercent,twentyPercent,fiftyPercent,unique3,evenOne...".
+We fixed this by removing the " " on each row.